swilgosz/hanamimastery/data/episodes/56-progress-bar.md

 end
 ```

-That are all the blocks we need in place to have a fully functional frontend.
+Those are all the blocks we need in place to have a fully functional frontend.
 We just need the backend to implement all the logic that does the actual work, and monitors the progress.

 ### Worker that works hard